American Rabbit Breeders Association

-The American Rabbit Breeders Association (ARBA) is a national club for domestic rabbit and cavy breeders.
-The ARBA is headquartered in Knox, Pennsylvania in the United States.
-Its membership is composed of rabbit and cavy breeders throughout, fanciers, and pet owners in North America and many countries throughout the world.
+The American Rabbit Breeders Association (ARBA) is a national club for domestic rabbits and cavy breeders.
+The ARBA is headquartered in Knox, Pennsylvania, in the United States.
+Its membership is composed of rabbit and cavy exhibitors, commercial breeders and pet owners in North America and many countries throughout the world.

 The ARBA serves to promote the domestic rabbit and cavy fancy, as well as commercial rabbit production.
 The American Rabbit Breeders Association sets official breed standards for recognized rabbit breeds and cavy breeds.
-Every five years the ARBA publishes a detailed guide entitled Standard of Perfection.
-This guide is beneficial to rabbit and cavy (guinea pig) breeders, providing a reference to those interested in understanding the conformation standard for the variety of breeds recognized by the ARBA.
-ARBA recognizes 50 breeds of rabbit and 13 cavy breeds.
+Every five years the ARBA publishes The Standard of Perfection.
+This book includes descriptions of a perfect example for each breed of rabbit or cavy, details all general disqualifications, includes a glossary of rabbit terms and describes the process of a breed or variety becoming recognized by the ARBA.
+The ARBA currently recognizes 52 breeds of rabbit and 13 cavy breeds.

+Organization

+The ARBA is run by a Board of Directors with one member elected from each of its nine districts.
+Additionally, the offices of President and Vice President are elected in organization-wide election.
+The ARBA also has two paid offices; Treasurer and Executive Director.
+These last two are appointed by the Board of Directors for a three year term.

+Despite its name, the American Rabbit Breeders Association has affiliated clubs and members all over the world.
+Each of these members are assigned a district, based on their location.
+The districts of the American Rabbit Breeders Association are as follows, according to their Constitution and By-Laws: